DataJuggler/BlazorFileUpload/README.md

 # BlazorFileUpload

 This project was originally a wrapper of Steve Sanderson's BlazorFileInput, but now has been updated to the InputFile .NET component.
+This project has been updated to .NET 9.

+# Update 2.9.2025 - .NET 9

-This project has been updated to .NET 8.
+This project has been updated to .NET 9.

 # Update 8.19.2024 - New sample Project and Video